tilemill-project/tilemill/_posts/docs/tutorials/0200-01-01-spreadsheet-data.md

 	Funded by: [funding_agency_name]<br />
 	Jobs funded: [job_creation]

 Once TileMill's had a chance to process the interactivity settings, you'll see your overlays and on-click pop-ups in the preview window.
-That interactivity will work on maps embedded from Tile Stream Hosting and in the [1.3 release of the MapBox iPad App](http://developmentseed.org/blog/2011/may/24/mapbox-ipad-13-released).
+That interactivity will work on maps embedded from Tile Stream Hosting and in the [1.3 release of MapBox for iPad](http://developmentseed.org/blog/2011/may/24/mapbox-ipad-13-released).

 ## The Finished Product